UserLevelUp/BaselessConv/README.md

 # BaselessConv
-Converts Base to Int and back to String
+Converts Base Combination of Chars to Int and back to String combination of the base chars.

 ### Combinations versus precision encoding accuracy